 Climbing up Jesse Williams’ right calf is his most recent tattoo.

-This seven-week-old tattoo is of a letter his grandmother sent him, saying how proud she was of her Australian-born grandson.
+This six-week-old tattoo is of a letter his grandmother sent him, saying how proud she was of her Australian-born grandson.

-The defensive tackle had his own point of pride this summer after going through rookie minicamp, organized team activities and minicamp without pain in his knees.
+The defensive tackle had his own point of pride this summer after going through rookie minicamp, OTAs and minicamp without pain in his knees.
 He tried to tough it out last year after being drafted in the fifth round out of Alabama, but his knees wouldn’t hold up.
 He was shut down, placed on injured reserve and went back to Australia to rehabilitate.